Salaamun alaykum, dear readers!

 - [7:26] O Children of Adam, We have certainly sent down upon you clothing to cover your genitals, and as decoration.
 But the clothing of reverence, that is better.
 That is among the signs of your Lord, so that they may remember.

-- [24:31] And say to the believing women that they should reduce from their sight, guard their genitals, and not disclose their adornment except what was made apparent of it.
-And let them draw their headcovers over their “juyub” (clothing necklines), and not disclose their adornment except to their husbands, their fathers, the fathers of their husbands, their sons…
+- [24:31] And say to the believing women that they should reduce from their sight, guard their genitals, and not disclose their adornment except whatever is obvious of it.
+And let them draw their headcovers over their “juyub” (necklines), and not disclose their adornment except to their husbands, their fathers, the fathers of their husbands, their sons…

 This verse (24:31) is commonly misinterpreted to mean that women must wear a khimar (headcover).

-But logically, this verse does not say, “cover the head” or “wear a khimar”.
+But logically, this verse does not say, “cover the head” or “wear a headcover”.

-It is only saying that if women possess khimars with them then it should be extended to cover the neck openings, or the clothing necklines of one’s outer garment.
+It is only saying that if women choose to wear a headcover, then it should be extended to cover the neck opening, or the neckline, of her top garment.

-To give an example, wearing seatbelts are required by law when driving cars, but that doesn’t mean it is mandatory to drive a car.
+To give an example, the law says to wear your seatbelt when driving cars, but that doesn’t mean it is mandatory to drive a car, nor does it presuppose that everyone drives cars.
 The law simply modifies how to drive cars for those who choose to do so (by mandating seatbelt usage).

 Or let’s say that someone says, “Sweeten your coffee with sugar.”
 This is not making it mandatory to have coffee, but it is telling people who drink coffee to sweeten their coffee with sugar.